feast-dev/feast-custom-online-store-demo/README.md

 # feast-custom-stores-demo

-This is an example repo which implements a custom online store for Feast, and then uses it in a feature repo.
+This is an example repo which implements a custom online store for Feast.

 ## Installation